foxglove/rosmsg/README.md

 [The Robot Operating System (ROS)](https://www.ros.org/) defines a simplified message description language for describing data types.
 This library parses those message definitions and can round trip them back into a canonical string format suitable for checksum generation.
 The parsed definitions are useful for serialization or deserialization when paired with other libraries.

-This library supports both [ROS1](http://wiki.ros.org/msg), [ROS 2](https://docs.ros.org/en/galactic/Concepts/About-ROS-Interfaces.html), and the [ROS 2 IDL subset](https://design.ros2.org/articles/idl_interface_definition.html)message definitions.
+This library supports both [ROS1](http://wiki.ros.org/msg) and [ROS 2](https://docs.ros.org/en/galactic/Concepts/About-ROS-Interfaces.html) message definitions.

 ## ROS 1 Definition Usage